cal-data-eng/notes/1-SQL/keys-constraints.md

 );
 ```

 Here, there are effectively 3 unique keys: stopID, personID, stopTime.

-UNIQUE keys can be null-valued.
+How PRIMARY KEY differs from UNIQUE: a table can have many UNIQUE constraints but only one PRIMARY KEY; PRIMARY KEY columns are implicitly NOT NULL, while UNIQUE columns may be NULL.

 We could also declare attributes to have default values or not be null, e.g.,:

 ```sql
 CREATE TABLE stops(